onap/portal-ng-bff/README.md

   workflow secrets and known hosts via repository or org variables.
 - SSH config respects `known_hosts` and the SSH identity set by the workflow step that installs the key.
-- All external calls should implement retries and clear error reporting.
+- All external calls should use retries and clear error reporting.

 ## Development

 This repository follows the guidelines in `CLAUDE.md`.

 - Language and CLI
   - Python 3.11.
-Typer is used for the CLI.
+The CLI uses Typer.
 - Packaging
   - `pyproject.toml` with PDM backend.
 Use `uv` to install and run.
 - Structure